 Understanding Delta Air Lines's Unusual Options Activity

-Shares of Delta Air Lines (NYSE:DAL) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $42.65.
+On Friday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
+After the option alert, the stock price moved down to $43.93.

 - Sentiment: BULLISH